 Copper Fox Antiques - 30,000 square feet of antiques, furniture, books and collectibles.
 Wild Root Apothecary is located here as well as Flourish Root Floral, Heritage Hollow Farm Store and Pen Druid Brewery.
 Located just off of Route 211 at the end of River Lane.

 Sperryville Schoolhouse - Eat.Drink.Play.Shop. is the mantra here.
-Located in the old red Schoolhouse building in Sperryville you'll find Headmasters Pub - our casual sports bar, live music on weekends, and the ultimate everything store loaded with everything you ever need - clothing, books, toys, games, birdhouses, local farm foods and an exquisite collection of vintage and antique furniture.
-Oriental and Persian rugs line the interior, gracefully illuminated by crystal chandeliers.
+Located in the old red Schoolhouse building in Sperryville you'll find Headmasters Pub - our casual sports bar, live music on weekends and an exquisite collection of antique furniture.
 High end selection at a moderate price.

 Glassworks Gallery - The largest, most unusual gallery in the area, with unique, top-quality local artwork and gifts — hand-blown art glass, exquisite ceramics, striking jewelry, stained glass, fine sculpture, woodwork, metalwork and many one-of-a-kind pieces.
 Most of the products are made on the property.Look for the red swinging bridge one mile west of Sperryville.